 - A foreign object burning inside your furnace

 - A dirty oil filter (in oil furnaces)

 Need assistance with your furnace?
-The heating professionals at Quality Plumbing, Heating & Cooling are here to help!
+The heating professionals at Quality Plumbing, Heating, Cooling & Electrical are here to help!
 Contact us online or call us today at (865) 622-7785!